T

 Insider tips

-• Consider purchasing a Vienna Pass if you plan to visit many paid attractions; it can offer significant savings and includes public transport.
+• Purchase a Vienna Pass for potential savings if you plan to visit many paid attractions.

-• Utilize Vienna's excellent public transportation system (U-Bahn, trams, buses) to navigate the city efficiently.
+• Utilize Vienna's excellent public transportation system (U-Bahn, trams, buses); a multi-day pass is convenient.

 Packing highlights